-The Saver’s Credit can knock as much as $1,000 or $2,000 off your federal income tax bill, depending on whether you file an individual or joint return.
-Yet many folks don’t know it exists.
+The saver’s credit can knock as much as $1,000 or $2,000 off your federal income tax bill, depending on whether you file an individual or joint return.
+Yet many folks don’t know this tax credit exists.

-That’s right: 62% of workers are unaware of the Saver’s Credit, also known as the Retirement Savings Contributions Credit, according to a 2018 survey.
+That’s right: Only 38% of workers are aware of the saver’s credit, also known as the retirement savings contributions credit, according to a 2019 survey.
 And retirees who still save money in retirement accounts may be unaware they could be eligible for the credit.

-If you, too, are unfamiliar with the Saver’s Credit, now’s a good a time as any to get acquainted.
-The IRS announced recently that the income limits for the credit — which are a key factor in determining your eligibility for the tax break — will rise in 2020 on account of inflation.
+If you, too, are unfamiliar with the saver’s credit, now’s as good a time as any to get acquainted.
+The IRS announced recently that the income limits for the credit — which are a key factor in determining your eligibility for the tax break — will rise in 2021 on account of inflation.

-You may be able to take the credit for contributions to the following types of retirement accounts:
+The IRS says you may be able to take the credit for the following types of contributions:

-The credit is worth anywhere from 10% to 50% of the amount of money that you contribute to such accounts in a given year — up to $2,000 or, for married couples filing a joint return, up to $4,000.
+The credit is worth 10%, 20% or 50% of the amount of money that you contribute to such accounts in a given year.
+The maximum possible contribution is $2,000 or, for married couples filing a joint return, $4,000.

 Remember, as we explain in “3 Key Questions Every Taxpayer Must Answer“: